apache/beam-site/src/documentation/sdks/euphoria.md

     .apply(Create.of("mouse", "rat", "elephant", "cat", "X", "duck"))
     .setTypeDescriptor(TypeDescriptor.of(String.class));

-Dataset<String> dataset = flow.wrapped(input);
+Dataset<String> dataset =  Dataset.of(input);
 ```
-Outputs can be treated the same way as inputs, last `Dataset` is converted to `Pcollection` and dumped into appropriate IO.
+Outputs can be treated the same way as inputs, last `Dataset` is converted to `PCollection` and dumped into appropriate IO.

 ### Adding Operators
 Real power of Euphoria API is in its [operators suite](#operator-reference).
 Once we get our hands on `Dataset` we are able to create and connect operators.
 Each Operator consumes one or more input and produces one output